-The stockholders agreement provides that if one of Warner Music Group's stockholders that is party to the stockholders agreement offers to sell any of its stock to a prospective buyer in a private transaction, the other stockholders party to the stockholders agreement have the right to sell their shares to that prospective buyer, subject to certain cutbacks, including a pro rata cutback in which the stockholder may only sell a pro rata portion of its shares.
+The stockholders agreement provides that if one of Warner Music Group's stockholders that is party to the stockholders agreement offers to sell any of its stock to a prospective buyer, the other stockholders party to the stockholders agreement have the right to sell their shares to that prospective buyer, subject to certain cutbacks, including a pro rata cutback in which the stockholder may only sell a pro rata portion of its shares.
 Historic TW is also entitled to receive notice of any such sale and to exercise its warrants and participate in the sale.

 The stockholders agreement gives any member of the Investors and Historic TW the right to require us to register (including by means of a shelf registration statement permitting sales of shares from time to time over an extended period) the stock held by such stockholders for sale to the public under the Securities Act, subject to certain limitations.
 In connection with each underwritten public offering, Warner Music Group's stockholders will be required to enter into a lockup agreement covering a period of no greater than 90 days (180 days for an initial public offering).
 The agreement also provides that if Warner Music Group registers shares of its common stock for sale to the public after this initial public offering, parties to the stockholders agreement will have the right to have their shares included in any such registration statement.
-Any registration is subject to a potential underwriters' cutback in the number of shares to be registered if the underwriters determine that marketing factors require a limitation on the number of shares to be underwritten.
-We are in discussions with Historic TW to repurchase either the Three-Year Warrants or the shares issuable upon the exercise of the Three-Year Warrants in connection with the Concurrent Transactions.
-If the Three-Year Warrants or the shares issuable upon the exercise of the Three-Year Warrants are not purchased by us, Historic TW has indicated an interest to have its shares issuable upon the exercise of the Three-Year Warrants are not purchased by us, Historic TW has indicated an interest to have its shares issuable upon the exercise of the Three-Year Warrants are not purchased by us, Historic TW has indicated an interest to have its shares issuable upon the exercise of the Three-Year Warrants included in this offering, subject to any potential underwriters' cutback.
+Any registration is subject to a potential underwriter's cutback in the number of shares to be registered if the underwriter determines that marketing factors require a limitation on the number of shares to be underwritten.